 Keep a container in your closet to hold a sewing kit, a small pair of scissors, and all those extra buttons and doodads that come with your clothes.
 You’ll be more likely to fix that loose button or cut new tags off without using your teeth if you have these things close by.

-Use bins to hide all those loose items.
-Bins are a no-brainer but try to use them in groups of three or more.
+Use Bins and baskets to hide all those loose items.
+Bins are a no-brainer but for a more cohesive, organized feel, try to use them in groups of three or more.
 Too many different styles can add to a closet’s cluttered feel.
 I used two different kinds but several of each.

 They don’t have to be expensive to look great.
-Michaels always runs great sales on baskets.
-These came lined and were 50%off.
-I don’t think I paid more than about $8 each.
+These came from Michaels and at 50% off, I don’t think I paid more than about $8 each.
 The fabric bins up top are from Target and sell for $6-$7 each.

 You can maximize your closet’s storage potential by taking storage all the way to the ceiling with bins to hold items you don’t need everyday.